Building Sustainable Agriculture and Supply Chains

 The Tea-Producing Region Development Project

-As a company deeply involved in agriculture, ITO EN launched the Tea-Producing Region Development Project in 1976 to achieve both the stable procurement of safe, secure and high quality green tea raw materials and solutions to the issues facing Japanese agriculture.
+As a company deeply involved in agriculture, ITO EN launched the Tea-Producing Region Development Project in 1976 to achieve both the stable procurement of safe, secure and high quality green tea raw ingredients and solutions to the issues facing Japanese agriculture.
 This project consists of two different initiatives: cultivation under contract, whereby we purchase all tea leaves produced by contracted local tea farmers, and the new tea farms business, which involves creating large tea farms from abandoned farmland.

 Contract farming since April 1976